ARM-software/arm-trusted-firmware/docs/user-guide.md

 if a Linux RAM-disk file-system is used (see the "Obtaining a root file-system" section above).

+NOTE: The `-C bp.flashloader0.fname` parameter is used to load a Firmware Image Package at the start of NOR FLASH0 (see the "Building the Trusted Firmware" section above).

     <path-to>/FVP_Base_AEMv8A-AEMv8A                    \
     -C pctl.startup=0.0.0.0                             \
     -C bp.secure_memory=0                               \